angelolz/obs-replay-tool/README.md

 - add option to pick which corner to show overlay
 - add option to hide overlay when replay buffer is off
 - add window name blacklist
+- put replays in their own game's folders